 However, these studies varied in length, study population and degree of salt restriction, which may explain the differences in results.

 Bottom Line: Low-sodium diets have been associated with increased insulin resistance, a condition that causes higher blood sugar and insulin levels.
 This may lead to type 2 diabetes and other serious diseases.

 It is true that reducing sodium can reduce blood pressure.

 However, blood pressure is only a risk factor for disease.
 What we really care about is hard end-points like heart attacks or death.

-Disturbingly, another study reported a higher risk of dying from heart disease at the low sodium levels that many guidelines currently recommend (15).
-However, other studies have reported conflicting results, so this matter is far from settled (16, 17, 18).
+Disturbingly, another study reported a higher risk of dying from heart disease at the low sodium levels that many guidelines currently recommend (

 Bottom Line: Although the evidence is mixed, some observational studies show that low-salt diets are linked to an increased risk of death from heart attacks or strokes.
 Controlled trials show no clear benefit.